batsh-dev-team/Batsh/README.md

 ## Notes from fork maintainer

-This is a fork of Batsh with upgrades to build on more recent OCaml versions (buildable on OCaml 4.08.1)
+This is a fork of Batsh with upgrades to build on more recent OCaml versions (buildable on OCaml 4.08.1).
+You can see the discussion thread which spawned this fork effort [here](https://discuss.ocaml.org/t/compiling-batsh/4700/).

 Note that I have made no effort in making sure the rest of README is still relevant/correct

-## Original project description
+## Project description

 Batsh is a simple programming language that compiles to Bash and Windows [Batch](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/batch.mspx).
 It enables you to write your script once runs on all platforms without **any** additional dependency.